anukchat/flier/README.md

 # Flier
-An open source command line tool to create an automated test for a web application
+An open source command line tool to create an automated test for a web application using open source LLMs